wazuh/wazuh-documentation/source/getting-started/use-cases/containers-security.rst

 - **Wazuh agent deployment to Docker hosts and Kubernetes nodes:** For a self-managed infrastructure, the deployment of the :ref:`Wazuh agent <wazuh_agent>` provides a comprehensive set of security capabilities, such as malware detection, file integrity monitoring, configuration assessment, log data analysis, vulnerability detection, and active responses.

 - **Integration with hosted infrastructure providers:** In this case, the Wazuh modules for cloud security monitoring download the managed service audit logs for security analysis.
-Wazuh integrates with hosted infrastructure providers such as Google GKE, Amazon EKS, and more.
+Wazuh integrates with hosted infrastructure providers such as Google GKE, Amazon EKS, etc.

 .. thumbnail:: /images/getting-started/use-cases/wazuh-use-cases-docker.png
   :title: Docker events